JohannesVolk/chessAI/README.md

 One can see that the engine learns and improves its play by looking at different positions.
-In the end the validation loss is abount 0.065 which means on the evalutation scale of 0 to 1 it only is off by 6%.
+In the end the validation loss is about 0.065 which means the evalutation are only off by 6,5% on average.
+As both losses are still decreasing further training could further increase the models performance.

 Allthough the model learns to predict the evaluation score of the board somewhat correctly, it could improve by a lot if the data used to train was more randomly selected.